-If $|x|=n \geq m$ and $x=(x_1,x_2,\cdots,x_n)$ then let $x^{|m}=(x_1,x_2,\cdots,x_m)$.
-Any $f \in B\left((E \times [0,1])^m\right)$ can be regarded as a function over $S^N$ by defining it as $f(x)=0$ if $|x|<m$ and $f(x)=f(x^{|m})$ if $|x|\geq m$.
-We now specify the generator $A^N$ of the Markov process $X^N$ by its action on functions in its domain ${\cal D}(A^N)=\mathcal{C}$ (see Definition \ref{def_c2}) as
+If $|x|=n \geq m$ and $x=(x_1,x_2,\ldots,x_n)$, then let $x^{|m}=(x_1,x_2,\ldots,x_m)$.
+Any $f \in B((E \times [0,1])^m)$ can be regarded as a function over $S^N$ by defining it as $f(x)=0$ if $|x|<m$ and $f(x)=f(x^{|m})$ if $|x|\geq m$.
+We now specify the generator $A^N$ of the Markov process $X^N$ by its action on functions in its domain $\mathcal{D}(A^N)=\mathcal{C}$ (see Definition \ref{defc2}) as

-where $n=|x|$ and if $x=(x_1,x_2,\cdots,x_n)$ then $d_i(x)=\left(x_1,x_2,\cdots,x_{i-1},x_{i+1},\cdots,x_{n}\right)$ (remove the $i$-th coordinate), $\theta_{ij}(x)= (x_1,\cdots ,x_{j-1},x_{i},x_{j},\cdots ,x_{n})$ (insert a copy of $x_i$ at the $j$-th place) and $\theta_{i}(x ,(y,r))=(x_1,\cdots ,x_{i-1},(y,r),x_{i},\cdots,x_{n})$ (insert $(y,r)$ at the $i$-th place).
+where $n=|x|$ and if $x=(x_1,x_2,\ldots,x_n)$, then $d_i(x)=(x_1,x_2,\ldots,x_{i-1},x_{i+1},\allowbreak\ldots,x_{n})$ (remove the $i$th coordinate), $\theta_{ij}(x)= (x_1,\ldots ,x_{j-1},x_{i},x_{j},\ldots,x_{n})$ (insert a copy of $x_i$ at the $j$th place) and $\theta_{i}(x ,(y,r))=(x_1,\ldots ,x_{i-1},(y,r),\allowbreak x_{i},\ldots,x_{n})$ [insert $(y,r)$ at the $i$th place].

-Viewing the operator $A^N$ as a bounded perturbation of the diffusion operator (given by the first term on the right of (\ref{pAN})), we can argue that the martingale problem for $A^N$ is well-posed in the same way we argued for $\mathbb{A}^N$ in Section 2 (for details see Theorem 3.17 in \cite{AnkitThesis}).
-We now relate any solution of the martingale problem for $A^N$ to a solution of the martingale problem for $\mathbb{A}^N$ (see (\ref{genpm1})) by using the Markov Mapping Theorem (see Theorem 2.7 in Kurtz \cite{K98}).
+Viewing the operator $A^N$ as a bounded perturbation of the diffusion operator [given by the first term on the right of (\ref{pAN})], we can argue that the martingale problem for $A^N$ is well posed in the same way we argued for~$\mathbb{A}^N$ in Section \ref{sec2}.
+We now relate any solution of the martingale problem for~$A^N$ to a solution of the martingale problem for $\mathbb{A}^N$ [see (\ref{genpm1})] by using the Markov mapping theorem (see Theorem 2.7 in Kurtz \cite{K98}).
 Let